gregberge/svgr/README.md

 [**Watch the talk at React Europe**](https://www.youtube.com/watch?v=geKCzi7ZPkA)

-SVGR transforms SVG into ready to use components.
-It is part of create-react-app and makes SVG integration into your React projects easy.
+SVGR is an universal tool to transform SVG into React components.

+SVGR takes a raw SVG and transforms it into a ready-to-use React component.

 ## [Docs](https://react-svgr.com)